Gering looks toward property redevelopment

 There are additional criteria, such as any qualifying building has to be at least 40 years old.

-One area Gering is looking at is 7th Street near the former sugar factory, which is zoned for heavy industrial.
+One area Gering is looking at is Seventh Street near the former sugar factory, which is zoned for heavy industrial.

 While the factory property is still owned by Western Sugar, a blighted and substandard designation on surrounding property could open up opportunities for potential development.